Legion of Boom (Seattle Seahawks): Coaches

 Several key Seahawks defensive coaches in the Carroll/Legion of Boom era have gone on to jobs elsewhere in the league.
-Defensive coordinator Gus Bradley became the head coach of the Jacksonville Jaguars between 2013 and 2016, was the defensive coordinator of the Los Angeles Chargers between 2017 and 2020, was the defensive coordinator of the Las Vegas Raiders in 2021 and is currently the defensive coordinator of the Indianapolis Colts.
-His successor Dan Quinn was the head coach of the Atlanta Falcons from 2015 to 2020 and took his team to Super Bowl LI and is currently the defensive coordinator for the Dallas Cowboys.
+Defensive coordinator Gus Bradley became the head coach of the Jacksonville Jaguars between 2013 and 2016, was the defensive coordinator of the Los Angeles Chargers between 2017 and 2020, was the defensive coordinator of the Las Vegas Raiders in 2021 and then became defensive coordinator for the Indianapolis Colts between 2022 and 2024.
+His successor Dan Quinn was the head coach of the Atlanta Falcons from 2015 to 2020 and took his team to Super Bowl LI, he then became defensive coordinator for the Dallas Cowboys before getting another head coach promotion this time of the Washington Commanders.
+Quinn immediately took the Commanders to their first NFC Championship game since 1991 in his first season as head coach in 2024.
 Kris Richard was fired on January 10, 2018, after five seasons as a defensive back coach and three as defensive coordinator, and was hired by the Dallas Cowboys to fill in as their defensive backs coach and defensive play caller.
-Richard is currently the New Orleans Saints co-defensive coordinator.
+Richard next became the New Orleans Saints co-defensive coordinator.

 Linebackers coach Ken Norton Jr. was hired as the defensive coordinator of the Oakland Raiders and then returned to the Seahawks as their defensive coordinator in 2018 before being fired following the 2021 season.
-Defensive backs coach Jerry Gray, who coached the unit in 2010, became the defensive coordinator of the Tennessee Titans the following year and is the current Green Bay Packers passing game coordinator.
+Defensive backs coach Jerry Gray, who coached the unit in 2010, became the defensive coordinator of the Tennessee Titans the following year and is the current assistant head coach of the Atlanta Falcons.
 Defensive line coach Todd Wash was the defensive coordinator of the Jacksonville Jaguars and helped lead his team to the 2017 AFC Championship Game primarily due to their stout Sacksonville defensive unit.
-Quality control coach Robert Saleh is the former defensive coordinator of the San Francisco 49ers, he helped lead them to Super Bowl LIV and is currently the head coach of the New York Jets.
+Quality control coach Robert Saleh is the current defensive coordinator of the San Francisco 49ers, he helped lead them to Super Bowl LIV and is the former head coach of the New York Jets.
 Defensive assistant Marquand Manuel was the defensive coordinator of the Atlanta Falcons until the end of the 2018 season.
-Assistant special teams coach Jeff Ulbrich became the defensive coordinator for the Atlanta Falcons in the 2020 season and is currently the defensive coordinator of the New York Jets.
-Defensive line coach and assistant head coach Clint Hurtt is the current defensive coordinator for the Seahawks.
+Assistant special teams coach Jeff Ulbrich became the defensive coordinator for the Atlanta Falcons in the 2020 season and again in the 2025 season and served as the defensive coordinator and eventual interim head coach of the New York Jets.
+Defensive line coach and assistant head coach Clint Hurtt became defensive coordinator for the Seahawks before being fired after the 2023 season.
+Hurtt would go on to become the defensive line coach of the Philadelphia Eagles helping them win Super Bowl LIX.
+Offensive coaches Dave Canales and Brian Schottenheimer would also go on to become head coaches for the Carolina Panthers and Dallas Cowboys.

+Several front office personnel would also go on to become General Managers for various teams.
+These included John Idzik Jr. (New York Jets), Scot McCloughan (Washington Redskins), Scott Fitterer (Carolina Panthers) and Dan Morgan (Carolina Panthers).